NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 Here are some notes how to use docker, and how to work with it.
-The main idea of Docker, as far as I understand it, is to create "containers" for commands or programs. for example, you can create a Docker container for BWA ( where BWA plus dependencies is installed).
+The main idea of Docker, as far as I understand it, is to create "containers" for commands or programs.
-This enables you to run BWA ( or see the BWA help page ) with this command:
+Here, we have build a Docker container that bundles the wrappers and tools needed to run the immSNP pipeline that we developed during the hackathon.

 ## How to run the immunogenicity docker image on Mac OS X